htsuruo/flutter_tsuruo_kit/README.md

 # tsuruo_kit

-A toolkit of convenient widgets, extensions, providers etc created by tsuruo.
+A toolkit created by [@HTsuruo](https://github.com/HTsuruo) that includes useful widgets, extensions, providers, and more.